Back to top

 KPI #1: (Revitalize acres)

-Since the inception of the renewed Safe Clean Water Project D2 in FY22, through FY23, Valley Water and its partners have revitalized approximately 3.7 acres.
-(Acreage total will be updated with FY24 values after June 2024).
+Since the inception of the renewed Safe Clean Water Project D2 in FY22, through FY24, Valley Water and its partners have revitalized 7.81 acres.

 • Santa Clara Valley Habitat Agency (Habitat Agency) – In FY23, Valley Water and the Habitat Agency entered into a pilot agreement to remove invasive vegetation to enhance special status species habitat at some of the Habitat Agency’s reserve properties with high-priority invasive plant problems.
 Work began in April 2023 to remove up to 14 acres of barbed goatgrass (Aegilops triuncialis) at the Baird and Davidson Reserves, which encompass rare and sensitive serpentine plant communities, and to remove up to nine (9) acres of artichoke thistle (Cynara cardunculus) from Coyote Ridge East Preserve, which is home to extant populations of the federally threatened species California tiger salamander (Ambystoma californiense) and California red-legged frog (Rana aurora).
 This work is expected to take up to three years to complete.
 In November 2023, a three-year agreement was signed between the two organizations to continue this project and allow for additional work on other Habitat Agency preserves.
-Progress will be reported in future updates.
+In FY24, the Habitat Agency completed its work on 5.8 acres of barbed goatgrass at the Baird and Davidson Reserves.
+Work continues on other projects.

 • California State Coastal Conservancy (Conservancy) [since 2018] – Controlling invasive smooth cordgrass (Spartina alterniflora) in partnership with the Conservancy and Invasive Spartina Project.
 Click for a map of invasive Spartina coverage.
-In FY23, the Conservancy treated 2.7 acres of invasive Spartina within a matrix of over 8,700 acres of tidal marsh and ecotone habitats in Valley Water’s service area.
-All 2.7 acres this year are retreatment, ensuring that this aggressive invader and ecosystem engineer does not regain a foothold in sensitive bayland habitats, imperiling endangered species such as the Ridgway’s rail (Rallus obsoletus obsoletus).
+In FY24, the Conservancy treated 5.0 acres of invasive Spartina within a matrix of over 8,700 acres of tidal marsh and ecotone habitats in Valley Water’s service area.
+All 5.0 acres in FY24 were retreatment, ensuring that this aggressive invader and ecosystem engineer does not regain a foothold in sensitive bayland habitats, imperiling endangered species such as the Ridgway’s rail (Rallus obsoletus obsoletus).
 This partnership is scheduled to continue through 2026.

 • Grassroots Ecology (Grassroots) – In FY23, Grassroots continued its work to restore a section of the San José - Santa Clara Regional Wastewater Facility buffer lands in Alviso for foraging habitat for pollinators and burrowing owls (Athene cunicularia, California species of special concern).
 After planting over 825 plants in 2022 into upland habitat islands and seasonal wetland test plots, in FY23, Grassroots increased the restoration area by 0.2 acres by removing invasive stinkwort (Dittrichia graveolens) and yellow starthistle (Centaurea solstitialis) around the planting areas.
 In July 2022, they also conducted a pollinator bioblitz, a targeted identification activity where the goal was to assess pollinator diversity in the restoration area and the adjacent weedier mowed burrowing owl mound plain area.
 In two 30-minute sessions, the naturalist intern team collected 76 observations and identified 26 insect species, resulting in a snapshot of pollinator diversity in the two different habitat zones.
 The 0.5-acre restoration area is adjacent to a 201-acre site managed for burrowing owls by the Santa Clara Valley Habitat Agency (Habitat Agency).
-The current effort is a native revegetation pilot project and talks are ongoing about a future collaboration with the Habitat Agency and Grassroots to further expand the footprint of the current restoration area.
+In FY24, funds for maintenance of this project area were included in the three-year agreement with the Habitat Agency.

 • Midpeninsula Regional Open Space District (Midpen) – The partnership with Midpen in the 2012 Safe Clean Water Program was the most fruitful of the D2 partnerships in terms of acreage of invasive vegetation removed.
 Because of this, both parties decided to extend the partnership for five additional years until FY28.
 New projects were initiated in FY23, including projects to control multiple high-priority invasive species in reserves across Santa Clara County.
 These include projects at Sierra Azul, Fremont Older, and Bear Creek Redwoods Preserve.